Lesson video

 Now move to the next one.

 Do I need to select multiplier eight to assemble a sum of 13?
 Do I set this binary digit to one?
-And ask yourself, does 8 go into 13?
+And ask yourself, does eight go into 13?
 Yes, it should be set to one.

-Setting it to zero would exclude eight from the sum so the sum would never reach 13 because the rest of the multipliers only up to seven.
+So the sum would never reach 13 because the rest of the multipliers only add up to seven.

 So we are now using that eight and we move to the next one.

-But first, we need to work out what we've got left because we've used that eight.
+But first we need to work out what we've got left because we've used that eight.

 We take that away from the 13.